stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

   .red-text {
     color: red;
   }
   h2 {
     font-family: Lobster, Monospace;
   }
   p {
     font-size: 16px;
     font-family: Monospace;
   }
   .thick-green-border {
     border-color: green;
     border-width: 10px;
     border-style: solid;
     border-radius: 10px;
   }
   .smaller-image {
     width: 100px;
   }
 </style>
 <h2 class="red-text">CatPhotoApp</h2>
 <img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. ">
 <p class="red-text">Kitty ipsum dolor sit amet, shed everywhere shed everywhere stretching attack your ankles chase the red dot, hairball run catnip eat the grass sniff.</p>
 <p class="red-text">Purr jump eat the grass rip the couch scratched sunbathe, shed everywhere rip the couch sleep in the sink fluffy fur catnip scratched.</p>
 ```

 ## Make Circular Images with a Border Radius
-In addition to pixels, you can also specify a border-radius using a percentage.
+In addition to pixels, you can also specify a `border-radius` using a percentage.

-Give your cat photo a border-radius of 50%.
+Give your cat photo a `border-radius` of `50%`.

-- [x] Your image should have a border radius of 50%, making it perfectly circular.
+- [x] Your image should have a border radius of `50%`, making it perfectly circular.
 - [x] Be sure to use a percentage instead of a pixel value.

 ```